 Most Chrome users are quite happy with the auto-update features.
 However, if you don’t want to update the Chrome browser automatically, you can disable the automatic update feature.

-How to Disable Google Chrome Automatic Updates in Windows PC?
+How to Disable Google Chrome Automatic Updates on Windows PCs?

-There are several ways to disable the Chrome Automatic Updates on Windows PC.
+There are several ways to disable Chrome Automatic Updates on Windows PC.

 Disable from Windows Service Manager

 Step 1.
-Open Run command box (press Windows logo + R keys) and type services.msc.
+Open the Run command box (press Windows + R keys) and type services.msc.

 Step 2.
 Press Enter from the keyboard to open Services.

 Step 3.
-Once the Services window will be opened, scroll down the list to see Google Update Service (gupdate) and Google Update Service (gupdatem).
+Once the Services window is opened, scroll down the list to see Google Update Service (gupdate) and Google Update Service (gupdatem).

 Step 5.
 Again, double-click on Google Update Service (gupdatem) to open its properties.
 From the drop-down of Startup Type, select Disabled.
-Click Apply then OK button to disable this service.
+Click Apply and then the OK button to disable this service.